No steam model railway is complete without a coal yard. Here’s how to get make and paint your own staithe in 5 easy steps.

 The PVA dries hard but leaves a slight sheen, producing the glimmer I wanted.
 As before, while letting this dry, I went back to the wood and applied a thinned final coat of brown.

-Lastly, I applied another layer of watered down Black to the wood in places, solid Black to corners and between the planks and touched up the coal for the final look.
+Lastly, I applied another a Black wash to the wood in places, solid Black to corners and between the planks and touched up the coal for the final look.

 The end result is shown above.
 With the model constructed, all that remains is to plant it on the layout for that added extra touch.

 Tools and materials used in making the coal staithe